equinor/APS-Facies/docs/APS user guide/Define APS Job/Select zone/Specify Gaussian Random Fields/Add trend/Customized 3D trend/README.md

 ---
 title: Customized 3D trend
 ---
-Customized trend must be prepared in some RMS workflow prior to running APS.From a drop-down list, select the 3D continuous RMS parameter to be used as trend for the GRF.
+Customized trend must be prepared in some RMS workflow prior to running APS.

+From a drop-down list,
+select the 3D continuous RMS parameter to be used as trend for the GRF.

 ![](71c990643d581af2f15387304c07908aa8e7ec76be306093bf72d9ee3477cfd5.png)